Chamal1120/imageManus/README.md

 #### >> Flow
 1. User uploads an image to the frontend through an input grabber (an html input element).
 2. Depends on the page user is on, frontend will present the available actions.
-3. User select the action and press on process button.
+3. User select an action and press on process button.
 4. Frontend collects the infomration and then sends a request with the image and the action needed to be performed for that image.
 5. Backend recieves the request, processes the image based on action and sends back a response to the backend.
 6. Frontend recieves the reponse, extracts the image from it and prepare a download button for the user to download the image.